hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 What we often do is hold a reference to something, so we can replace it. e.g. `sys-print: :system/words/print`, then you can still call the standard func that way.
 If you *reuse* a standard word in your own context/object, that's perfectly fine, and it will "shadow" the global word, which you can still reference via `system/words/...`.

 [20:02:10](#-OdOqq5KfmP5R5oRFpqEDwDEMzpm5NQoXuOfHVvOc7g) <hinjolicious>:
-yeah, there are too many words in use by Red already! Ì†ΩÌ∏Ü
+yeah, there are too many words in use by Red already! üòÜ

 ## 22-Jul-2025